DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-first-half-term-developing-quality-pedagogy-part-1/spring-week-2-ect-self-study-activities.md

 Now look ahead to an area of your curriculum that you will be covering soon, where you know it would be helpful for pupils to have a degree of scaffolding and modelling.

-If, in your self-assessment above, you said you were unhappy with ‘exposition’, you might choose to focus now on modelling.
+If, in your self-assessment above, you said you were unhappy with 'exposition', you might choose to focus now on modelling.
 Worked examples are very useful when sharing practice.
 As your pupils move from guided to independent practice, you might introduce and then withdraw scaffolds.

 To support you with independent planning: